 How to Build a Customer Service Workflow?

-Here is a guide to building a customer service workflow for almost every business:
+Here is a guide to building a customer service workflow for almost every business's customer service processes:

 1. Understand the Process